The Leica M3

 Leica M3 – Over 220K Sold

 They sold over 220,000 of these cameras between 1954 and 1966.
 Still holding the record for Leica.
 It was considered the epitome of camera design.
 And one other thing.
 It’s a good investment.
 Other models fluctuate with the market, and the digital Leicas always go down in value.
-But the M3 is like a buying bonds.
+But the M3 is like buying bonds.
 Slow and steady rise.
-It was really Leicas masterpiece.
-And probably singularly responsible for their remaining an esteemed marque. (along with lenses, of course)
+It was really Leica’s masterpiece.
+And probably singularly responsible for their remaining an esteemed marque.
+Along with the Summicron 50mm,….a legend for sure.

 While it’s still an awesome tool, it’s still not cheap.
 Although the tool you use in photography is sorta secondary, if you were going to only buy one 35mm film camera for the next 20 years,…this would be it.
 While I said “not cheap”, you can still save thousands over a new M7. (or M9) And have probably Leicas best.
 One caveat.
 ALWAYS buy from a reputable dealer.
 After all, this is a camera that’s over 50 years old.
 Not that a private buy is bad.
 But I’ve even had my Nikon F4s CLA’d.